Rational homotopy type and computability: Building blocks of homotopy-theoretic computation

 \section{Building blocks of homotopy-theoretic computation}

 We now turn to describing the algorithms for performing the computations outlined in the previous two sections.
-This relies heavily on machinery and results from \cite{CKMVW2}, \cite{CKV}, and \cite{FiVo} as building blocks.
+This relies heavily on machinery and results from \cite{CKMVW2}, \cite{CKV}, and \cite{FiVo} as building blocks, which in turn rely on building blocks from the work of Rubio, Sergeraert, and others \cite{Serg,RuSergSurvey,RuSerg}.
 This section is dedicated to explaining these building blocks.

 Our spaces are stored as simplicial sets \emph{with effective homology}.
-Roughly speaking this means a computational black box equipped with: \begin{itemize} \item Algorithms which output its homology and cohomology in any degree and with respect to any finitely generated coefficient group. \item A way to refer to individual simplices and compute their face and degeneracy operators.
-This allows us to, for example, represent a function from a finite simplicial complex or simplicial set to a simplicial set with effective homology. \end{itemize}
+Roughly speaking this means a computational black box equipped with: \begin{itemize} \item A way to refer to individual simplices and compute their face and degeneracy operators.
+This allows us to, for example, represent a function from a finite simplicial complex or simplicial set to a simplicial set with effective homology. \item A \emph{fully effective} chain complex with a chain homotopy equivalence to this set.
+We do not need to make this completely precise, but for example it allows one to compute the homology and cohomology in any degree and with respect to any finitely generated coefficient group, and to know both their isomorphism type and (co)chains representing individual classes. \end{itemize} This is easy to construct for finite simplicial complexes.
+But effective homology is designed to work with simplicial sets that can be described algorithmically but are not necessarily finite; in our case, these are finite Postnikov stages of spaces of finite type.
+We refer to \cite{RuSergSurvey} for a more detailed overview.